-Where seed is known to have fallen on grassland, spray with lawn herbicides the following spring during the earliest stages of seedling development.
+Where seed is known to have fallen on grassland, use a lawn weedkiller the following spring during the earliest stages of seedling development.
 At the seeding stage lawn herbicides containing 2,4-D plus dicamba or mecoprop-P (Evergreen Premium plus Weed Control Lawn Food (also contains fertiliser) or Westland Aftercut All-in-One Feed, Weed and Moss Killer (also contains fertiliser and moss killer) will strongly check growth, but well-established plants are resistant to these lawn weedkillers.

 Well-established plants are resistant to lawn weedkillers so are best controlled using a systemic herbicide such as glyphosate (Roundup fast Action, Job done General Purpose Weedkiller or Doff Glyphosate Weedkiller).

 Glyphosate is best applied when the cow parsley is in full growth (April-May), as the more chemical you can apply to the foliage, the more effective the chemical is.
 Treatment after flowering is not effective.